-A Python library for representing, manipulating, and solving polynomial equations using a high-performance genetic algorithm, with optional CUDA/GPU acceleration.
+A Python library for representing, manipulating, and solving polynomial equations.
+Features a high-performance, Numba-accelerated genetic algorithm for CPU, with an optional CUDA/GPU backend for massive-scale parallel solving.

 Key Features